ERP project: when it needs to be elaborate.

 Duden delivers what it promises

-The data sets already give the cue.
-However, one that describes a true Sisyphean task.
-Because the export from the old systems, the "cleaning" and the new prescription of the data takes a lot of time.
-The upload into the new software can be done by the ERP provider.
+The data records already provide the keyword.
+However, one that describes a truly Sisyphean task.
+Because exporting from the old systems, "cleaning" and reorganising the data takes a lot of time.
+The ERP provider can take over the upload to the new software.
 However, the data must also be checked again in the system.
-Depending on the size and the transferred data set, this is - well - "a lot of work".
+Depending on the size and the transferred data set, this can be a - well - "heap of work".

 According to the Duden: an activity involving a great deal of effort and time.
 Completely without brackets.